digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

 To understand the basic elements of Canton, let's briefly look at this starting configuration.
 It is written in the `HOCON <https://github.com/lightbend/config/blob/master/HOCON.md>`__ format as shown below.
 It specifies that you wish to run two *participant nodes*, whose local aliases are ``participant1`` and ``participant2``, and a single
-*synchronization domain*, with the local alias ``mydomain``.
+*sync domain*, with the local alias ``mydomain``.
 It also specifies the storage backend that each node should use (in this tutorial we're using in-memory storage), and the network ports for various services, which we will describe shortly.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/01-simple-topology/simple-topology.conf
    :language: none

-To run the protocol, the participants must connect to one or more synchronization domains (domains for short).
+To run the protocol, the participants must connect to one or more sync domains.
-To execute a *transaction* (a change that updates the shared contracts of several parties), all the parties' participant nodes must be connected to the same domain.
+To execute a *transaction* (a change that updates the shared contracts of several parties), all the parties' participant nodes must be connected to the same sync domain.
 In the remainder of this tutorial, you will construct a network topology that will enable the three parties Alice, Bob, and Bank to transact with each other, as shown here: